shahbajsingh/fraud-tracer-ipynb/README.md

 # signifyd-project
 Python program to read a file of client transactions and trace purchase history for fraud.

-Code can scale for much larger inputs with minimal refactoring.
+This code can scale for much larger inputs with minimal refactoring.

 <br />

 ### Input